AAli107/Consyl-Engine/README.md

 2. **gravityStrength** - It will determine how strong is the gravity for the GameObject.
 3. **speed** - This is the velocity of the GameObject which is stored as a Vector2 variable.
 4. **isOverlapping** - A variable you shouldn't change or set it to anything, because that will become true if the GameObject overlaps with other GameObject's collision box.
 It will only work if detectOverlap variable is true.
+5. **isVisible** - This variable allows you to change whether the player can see your Game Object texture or not.